artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 During archival storage, the AIP is moved into its storage repository.

-Should you run into an error during archival storage, please see Error handling.
+Should you run into an error during archival storage, please see :ref:`Error handling <error-handling>`.

 *On this page*